Mung bean sprouts come from the green mung bean variety commonly used in Indian cuisine when making curries and dals.

 Mung bean sprouts can be consumed in small amounts as a raw sprout variety atop salads, soups or most any raw and cooked meal.
 They can likewise be added to wraps, tacos or sushi rolls.

-Cooking mung beans, either slightly sprouted or unsprouted (but soaked/strained) legumes, takes a lot less time to prepare than other types of beans, usually between 1-1 1/2 hours total cooking time.
+Cooking mung beans, either slightly sprouted or unsprouted (but soaked and strained), takes a lot less time to prepare than other types of beans, usually between 1-1 1/2 hours total cooking time.

 They are delicious when cooked and prepared as a sprouted mung bean dal with curry, turmeric and other Indian spices.